typesense/typesense-website/docs-site/content/0.24.0/api/README.md

 ### Deprecations / behavior changes

+- The default value for `search_cutoff_ms` is now `30000`, i.e. 30 seconds.
+If you wish to allow searches to run longer than that, you can pass a higher value as a search parameter.
 - Disable text match score bucketing, if there are more buckets than the number of results found.
 Previously, results were being aggregated into a single score.
 - The older `highlights` key in the response is deprecated (but is still returned for now).
 Use the new `highlight`